CoderPrabal/index-builder/README.md

-HedgeEngineer is a backend service that dynamically builds and tracks a custom equal-weighted stock index consisting of the top 100 US stocks by daily market capitalization.
+IndexBuilder is a backend service that dynamically builds and tracks a custom equal-weighted stock index consisting of the top 100 US stocks by daily market capitalization.

 Built using FastAPI, DuckDB, Redis, and Docker, this project demonstrates: